How does the Global Sustainable Tourism Council (GSTC) function, and how does it support the global travel industry?

 Currently, I believe that online travel agencies (OTAs) have the biggest potential to push sustainable tourism forward and bring a drastic change of demand from accommodations and tour operators to follow sustainability practices.

-Thankfully, a number of prominent OTAs are GSTC Members (such as Booking.com, Agoda, and BookDifferent), with other OTAs showing interest in joining the movement.
+Thankfully, several prominent OTAs are GSTC Members (such as Booking.com, Agoda, and BookDifferent), with other OTAs showing interest in joining the movement.

 Do you think that sustainability has become more of a marketing tool nowadays, or is it becoming a core component of business and destination strategies?